CodeCasterNL/PVBridge/docs/commandline.md

 ```bash
 > PVBridge.exe sync 2022-08-22
 ```
-Or whatever date you want to sync from (until now), in `yyyy-MM-dd` format.
+Or whatever day you want to sync , in `yyyy-MM-dd` format.

 You can also provide a period to sync by passing a second date: